If you are looking for neutral Christmas tree decorations then making some DIY air clay ornaments is the perfect solution.

 During the holiday season, they make many homemade ornaments using natural elements like wood, dried oranges, pine, and even white clay.

-Making Christmas ornaments from clay is a very old tradition, that can easily personalized.
+Making Christmas ornaments from clay is a very old tradition, that can easily be personalized.

 So if you are a fan of modern design and minimalism like I am, then making white clay ornaments for your Christmas tree will add the perfect Scandi Christmas touch.